coopdevs/handbook/Packaging-easy-my-coop-Odoo-addons.md

 ```
 This must be only once if no addons are added.
 Removed addons should remove too their setup/ symlinks.

+### Commit the changes in setup/ directory
+Since `setuptools-odoo` relies on what's committed to your Git repository, you need to commit the changes occurred in the `setup/` directory before executing the next steps.

+If you don't do that, `setuptools` will create an empty `build/` directory and your package will be broken and not recognized by Odoo.
+More details [here](https://github.com/acsone/setuptools-odoo/issues/34#issuecomment-466789024).

 ## Build wheel

 This is the first half of cyclical packaging process.